-From wandering between the colorfully-painted houses of Santa Catarina Palopó and shopping for traditional Maya textiles in Santiago Atitlán, to partaking in a backstrap loom weaving workshop and hitting up the backpacker bars in San Pedro La Laguna, there is so much to see and do in these vibrant lakeside towns and villages where tradition intertwines with modern society.
+From wandering between the colorfully painted houses of Santa Catarina Palopó and shopping for traditional Maya textiles in Santiago Atitlán to partaking in a backstrap loom weaving workshop and hitting up the backpacker bars in San Pedro La Laguna, there is so much to see and do in these vibrant lakeside villages where tradition intertwines with modern society.

-Here are the most interesting and diverse towns to visit around Lake Atitlán in Guatemala!
+Here are the best towns to visit around Lake Atitlán in Guatemala!

 Top 10 Incredible Maya Towns Around Lake Atitlán